bcronje/docs/docs/management/trust-requirements/user-authentication.md

 # User Authentication

-A User Authentication trust requirement allows you to require that a user must have authenticated with a nominated **authority** on their device before connectivity can establish.
+A User Authentication trust requirement allows you to require that a user must have authenticated with a nominated **authority** on their device before connectivity can be established.

 An **authority** is a provider of authentication, sometimes called an Identity Provider (or IdP).
 You can have a different authority for each trust requirement, if you wish (this can be useful when managing a diverse estate of authentication providers).